Bromalite Overview

 - Only two customer testimonials are shown

-Although the company offers a 30-day free trial of Bromalite, the actual terms as set out in the small print are confusing.
 It seems that if the customer does not cancel within 14 days of ordering, they are enrolled not only in the auto-shipping program and thus charged the full price, $69.95, per month, but are also signed up for ‘Fit Factory’ an online weight loss club, costing an extra $19.95 per month.
-Judging from the amount of complaints against this company, the programs are extremely hard to cancel, customer service is either rude or non-existent and some consumers were either charged twice or never received goods.

 When a company has this amount of independent bad word of mouth, it is obvious that it is a product to steer well clear of.